Tamagotchi Connection: Corner Shop 3: Gameplay

 The shops also expand in the same way they did before in the other Tamagotchi Connection games.
 Except that the Mayor is the one doing the expanding, and not the Princess, although once there can be no more expansions available the Princess does come and present you with a Royal Flag therefore making the shop the Royal Bakery, Day Care Center, etc.

 Reception

 Tamagotchi Connection: Corner Shop 3 debuted on the Japanese sales charts at number four, selling 54,000 units in its first week.
 The game managed to sell 204,744 units in the country by the end of 2007 right after Bandai and Namco Bandai Games called it "GO-GO Tamagotchi!".

+Sequels

+The game received five Japan-only sequels, with two on the DS and three on the 3DS.
+Tamagotchi Plaza was released for the Nintendo Switch in June 2025, making it the first game in the series to be released outside of Japan since Corner Shop 3.